 Need I say more?

 Lets put the days of the cookie cutter, copy paste, dime in a dozen, standard looking hotel rooms and lobbies behind us.
-Come on admit it, nothing is worse than waking up in a hotel room and not knowing in which city you are, because the room looks just like all the
+Come on admit it, nothing is worse than waking up in a hotel room and not knowing in which city you are, because the room looks just like all the others.